 Beyond that, some authors crave financial gain, while others want to share their stories or wisdom to help.
 Some simply wish to complete their books for the benefit of their loved ones.

 Be clear about your purpose right from the beginning.
 It will allow you to better determine what direction you will take.

 Determine your readership

 One of the biggest errors you can make as an author is to fail to identify your readership.
-You can’t write a book to everyone.
+You can’t write a book for everyone.
 Trust me, you’ll fail.
 No, you need to target your words to a specific demographic.

-It’s important to figure this out early, because the voice and style of your book will depend on the readers you wish to entertain or educate.
+It’s important to figure this out early because the voice and style of your book will depend on the readers you wish to entertain or educate.
 After all, wouldn’t you write a how-to book for experts in your niche market differently than you would a science fiction novel aimed at a young adult audience?

 Consider your themes

 Simply put, the theme of your book is the glue that ties everything together.
-This idea often conveys a universal truth, such as Love, War, Forgiveness, Courage, Friendship or Faith.
+This idea often conveys a universal truth, such as Love, War, Forgiveness, Courage, Friendship, or Faith.

-For example, I think we can all agree that J.R.R Tolkien communicated courage beautifully in The Hobbit, as did J.K.
+For example, I think we can all agree that J.R.R.
+Tolkien communicated courage beautifully in The Hobbit, as did J.K.
 Rowling in Harry Potter.
 Friendship was another theme in both these works.

 Keep in mind a book’s theme is rarely stated outright.
 It’s more subtle.
-It’s a takeaway the reader will experience and consider for years to come when you express your viewpoint of the world and the human condition through your characters’ beliefs, actions, experiences and conversations.
+It’s a takeaway the reader will experience and consider for years to come when you express your viewpoint of the world and the human condition through your characters’ beliefs, actions, experiences, and conversations.